Baliwag Museum and Library: History

-In the History of the Philippines (1521–1898), the 1893 Maura Law, the title of Gobernadorcillo became "capitan municipal" and that of each juez to teniente.
+During the Spanish era, the 1893 Maura Law, the title of Gobernadorcillo became "capitan municipal" and that of each juez to teniente.
 From Baliwag's independence from Quingua, now Plaridel, Bulacan to 1898, 49 served as capitan, 13 alcalde and 92 as Gobernadorcillo.
 Felix de Lara (1782) and Agustin de Castro (1789) were the 1st alcalde and Gobernadorcillo, respectively.
 Municipal President Fernando Enrile, in 1908 honored some of these officials, even naming some of Baliwag calles in their honor, later.
 But all these political officials remained under the thumbs and the habito, of the autocratic Augustinian friars, the Baliuag Kura Parokos.

 Principalias or town castles, in the Hispanization of Baliwag, became the home of the rich and famous, who sported the titles of Don or Capitan (shrewd, hard-bargaining businessman, the highly successful professionals and even the parvenus, nouveaux riche).

 The local government of Baliwag used as first Municipio under the American regime (History of the Philippines (1898–1946)) the Mariano Yoyongko (Gobernadorcillo in 1885) Principalia in Poblacion (now a part of the market site), which it bought from Yoyongko.

 On September 15, 1915, Baliwag municipality bought the heritage mansion and lot of Dr. Joaquin Gonzalez (politician).
 The Gonzalez old mansion served as Lumang Munisipyo (the Old Municipio or Town Hall Building, as seat of the local government) for 65 years.

+On August 28, 2015, the National Museum of the Philippines by its Historical Marker for the Old Municipio of Baliuag, declared it as one of the Important Cultural Properties of the Philippines, under Sec.
+5 of R.A.
+No. 10066, National Cultural Heritage Act of 2009.

 Renovation and inauguration

 In 1971, Baliwag Mayor Florentino Vergel de Dios constructed a new municipal building.
 Accordingly, the Baliwag Tourism Council and Baliwag Historical Society's Mr. Rolando E. Villacorta suggested the conversion of the historic house into a Library-Museum.

 In 1993, Baliwag Alkalde Carling Trinidad, Cong.
 Pedro Pancho with the assistance of Guillermina T. Gabor started the reconstruction of the Gonzalez mansion.

 Mayor Rolando Salvador, on August 9, 1998, accepted the renovate Building as part of municipal government property.
-Baliwag Tourism Council, Gemma Cruz-Araneta (Secretary of Department of Tourism (Philippines)) and Bulacan Governor Josefina M. dela Cruz were present at the formal inauguration of the Library-Museum turnover to the LGU of Baliwag.
+Baliwag Tourism Council, Gemma Cruz-Araneta (Secretary of the Department of Tourism) and Bulacan Governor Josefina M. dela Cruz were present at the formal inauguration of the Library-Museum turnover to the LGU of Baliwag.